Melasma At A Glance

 Melasma Treatments

 Melasma is a unique form of hormonal pigmentation that is mostly seen in women.
-Melasma can be improved by up to 80% with a combination of prescription creams, sunblock, gentle chemical peels & special lasers.
+Cutis Dermatology treats over 80 melasma patients per week using a combination of prescription creams, sunblock, chemical peels & special lasers.
+Our success rate is over 85%.
+Our dermatologists are capable of providing advanced treatments & cosmeceuticals to quickly, safely & cost effectively reduce pigmentation in as little as 10 days.

 FactsFacts on melasma treatment